tokio-rs/website/content/blog/2021-05-valuable.md

 if Handlebars used Valuable, the copying step is skipped.

 Now we need you to give [Valuable][crate] a try and let us know if it satisfies your use cases.
-Because Tracing 1.0 will depend on Valuable, We hope to stabilize a 1.0 release of Valuable by early 2022.
+Because Tracing 1.0 will depend on Valuable, we hope to stabilize a 1.0 release of Valuable by early 2022.
 That does not give us a lot of time, so we need to find API holes sooner than later.
 Try to write libraries using Valuable, especially templating engines or other use cases hinted at by